Choose Your Hike

 If you are bringing your car, please contact us in advance.

 Yes, you will receive a list of all accommodation that you will be staying in prior to the departure of your travels.
-Once final payment for your tour has been received, you will be sent an email with a digital PDF copy of your walking pack documents such as your route notes, accommodation details and evening meal suggestions etc. It’s within PDF copy of your walking pack documents that you’ll be able to find what accommodation you will be staying in each night*.
-You will also be posted a walking pack (either to your home address or the first accommodation on your tour) which will include essential physical items for your tour such as the required maps for the trail and luggage tags.
+Once final payment for your tour has been received, a digital copy of your walking pack documents such as your route notes, accommodation details and evening meal suggestions etc. will be made available to you on your Hillwalk Tours account.
+It’s within this digital copy of your walking pack documents that you’ll be able to find what accommodation you will be staying in each night.
+Additionally, if you have requested a physical copy of your full walking pack documents, you will also find the details of the accommodation you will be staying at during your tour in the printed documents too.

 In general, we try to book accommodation which is as close to the local amenities as possible.
-If you are staying in a remote location (where access to local pubs/restaurants is not feasible), the owner of the B&B / Guesthouse or Hotel that you are staying at will ensure that you are well fed.
+If you are staying in a remote location (where access to local cafés / pubs / restaurants is not feasible), the hosts of the accommodation that you are staying at will ensure that you are well fed.

-Please be aware that occasionally, due to the limited supply of accommodation, we may have to make reservations for you at a nearby B&B / Guesthouse or Hotel and arrange transfers to and from the walking trail accordingly.
+Please be aware that occasionally, due to the limited supply of accommodation, we may have to make reservations for you at a nearby accommodation and arrange transfers to and from the walking trail accordingly.
 In most locations, this is not a concern but in certain places, availability can be an issue.
 For more information, just have a chat with the person who is booking your tour.

 A ‘twin’ room is a room for two people with two separate beds.
 A ‘double’ room has just one large bed (for two people).